Gorilla Bent Over Row

 Back Exercise for Lats, Traps, Biceps & Core

-Gorilla Rows are a great Bent Over Row back exercise variation that target the lats, middle and upper traps, shoulders and biceps.
+Gorilla Rows are a great Bent-Over-Row exercise variation that target the muscles of the upper back, including the lats, rhomboids, and trapezius, as well as the shoulders and biceps.
 They also help develop core stability and lower body isometric strength as the movement requires holding a static hip-hinge whilst rowing unilaterally.

 To Perform the Gorilla Row Kettlebell Exercise…